mathie/mathie.github.io/_posts/2005/2005-08-03-boosting-mac-os-x.markdown

 ---
 layout: post
 title: Boosting Mac OS X
+excerpt: >
-excerpt: !
-'I''ve been mucking around with <a href="http://www.boost.org/" title="Boost
-  C++ Library">Boost</a> over the past couple of evenings to see if I can get it setup on my laptop and get back into a bit of C++ development.
-I''ve succeeded, but it wasn''t as simple as I''d thought.
-Well, I suppose it could have been, but I also decided to figure out <a href="http://www.boost.org/tools/build/v2/index.html" title="Boost Build System v2">Boost.Build</a>.
-BTW, a prerequisite for all the following is that the Apple <a href="http://developer.apple.com/" title="Apple Developer Tools">Developer Tools</a> installed.
+  I've been mucking around with Boost over the past couple of evenings to see if I can get it setup on my laptop and get back into a bit of C++ development.
+I've succeeded, but it wasn't as simple as I'd thought.

-'
+  Well, I suppose it could have been, but I also decided to figure out Boost.Build.
+BTW, a prerequisite for all the following is that the Apple Developer Tools installed.
 date: 2005-08-03 20:30:50 +01:00
 categories:
 - Geekery
 ---
-I've been mucking around with <a href="http://www.boost.org/" title="Boost C++ Library">Boost</a> over the past couple of evenings to see if I can get it setup on my laptop and get back into a bit of C++ development.
+I've been mucking around with [Boost](http://www.boost.org/) over the past couple of evenings to see if I can get it setup on my laptop and get back into a bit of C++ development.
 I've succeeded, but it wasn't as simple as I'd thought.
-Well, I suppose it could have been, but I also decided to figure out <a href="http://www.boost.org/tools/build/v2/index.html" title="Boost Build System v2">Boost.Build</a>.
-BTW, a prerequisite for all the following is that the Apple <a href="http://developer.apple.com/" title="Apple Developer Tools">Developer Tools</a> installed.
+Well, I suppose it could have been, but I also decided to figure out [Boost.Build](http://www.boost.org/tools/build/v2/index.html).
+BTW, a prerequisite for all the following is that the Apple [Developer Tools](http://developer.apple.com/) installed.

-<a id="more"></a><a id="more-22"></a>

 Part of the trouble is that the released version of Boost doesn't support Mac OS X 10.4 out the box.
 The new version of gcc it ships with (4.0) no longer has the <code>-fcoalesce-templates</code> flag, which the Boost build system automatically passes in.
 It wasn't <em>that</em> difficult to figure out how to modify the Darwin toolset to fiddle the flags, but I decided to grab the CVS version anyway: